 - Paintbrush or pipette

-Halloween Pumpkin Art Project Video Tutorial
+Halloween Pumpkin Salt Painting Project Video Tutorial:

 Related: Gorgeous Glowing Halloween Lanterns

-Halloween Pumpkin Salt Art Step by Step Craft Directions
+Halloween Pumpkin Salt Art Step-by-Step Craft Directions:

 Related: Halloween Handouts: Healthy Alternatives and Non-Candy Halloween Treats